opennetworkinglab/int-host-reporter/README.md

 ### Install the K8s cluster

 The installation of a Kubernetes cluster is basically out of scope of this document.
-You should follow the instructions to deploy the Kubernetes cluster using the installed of your choice (see Kubernetes documentation).
+You should follow the instructions to deploy the Kubernetes cluster using the installer of your choice (see Kubernetes documentation).

 However, we provide [the manual installation](./docs/k8s-cluster-installation.md) guide that can be used for the testing purpose.